Diabetes Educator Jobs in USA with Visa Sponsorship

 Which healthcare employers commonly sponsor diabetes educators?

 Hospital systems, integrated healthcare networks, endocrinology practices, and diabetes treatment centers frequently sponsor diabetes educators.
-Academic medical centers and VA hospitals also sponsor, as they often have established H-1B processes and ongoing diabetes program expansion needs.
+Academic medical centers and VA hospitals also sponsor, as they often have established H-1B visa processes and ongoing diabetes program expansion needs.

 How to find Diabetes Educator jobs with visa sponsorship?